LS3/5A: Design

-The KEF B110 SP1003 is a 110mm speaker with a doped Bextrene (a proprietary type of polystyrene copolymer) cone and a neoprene surround.
-The KEF T27 SP1032 has a 19mm mylar dome fitted and is with a perforated protection grille.
+The KEF B110 SP1003 is a 110 mm speaker with a doped Bextrene (a proprietary type of polystyrene copolymer) cone and a neoprene surround.
+The KEF T27 SP1032 has a 19 mm mylar dome fitted and is with a perforated protection grille.
 The loudspeaker has an internal volume of approximately 5 litres.
 The speaker cabinet (loudspeaker enclosure) measuring 31 × 19 × 16 cm, is made using 12 mm birch plywood strengthened at every joint with beech braces, and heavily damped.
 Although there was no specification for the wood of the original LS3/5 cabinets, the BBC closely specified wood types in defining the LS3/5A due to concerns that other hard woods – specifically Parana pine, with which the BBC conducted tests – would cause noticeable colouration (i.e. detract from sonic neutrality) due to interaction with a resonance of the bass drivers.

 Martin Colloms notes in Hi-Fi Critic that: "Hardly any component in either enclosure or driver may be substituted without the blend suffering audible disturbance.
 This is because the 3/5A sets such a high standard for tonal balance that errors which would pass unnoticed in an ordinary speaker are readily exposed".
 The BBC then licensed the product to a small number of private sector companies.

 In a review in Stereophile, John Atkinson remarked on how it was "virtually unknown for a speaker to be still available, virtually unchanged, 14 years after [its introduction]".